Screenly/cli/docs/CommandLineHelp.md

 ###### **Options:**

 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory

 ## `screenly edge-app validate`

-Validates Edge App manifest file
+Validates the Edge App manifest file

 **Usage:** `screenly edge-app validate [OPTIONS]`

 ###### **Options:**

 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory